slix-tools/slix/README.md

 # Typical commands
 Beginner:
 - slix run - run a single program through slix
-- slix search - searching through packages
-- slix sync - update database and sync packages from remote
+- slix sync - update database and sync packages from remote, search for packages

 Expert:
 - slix reset - initializes slix to a clean setup (remove all packages)